gargi81202/CS230_project/README.md

 # CS230_project
-This is the repository for our CS230 project on Cache hierarchy in Graph Analytics.
+This is the repository for our CS230 project on Cache Hierarchy in Graph Analytics.

 ### Members:
 Gargi Bakshi \